Saw a topic on the Winamp forums from a user wanting to use Winamp Pro to automate the music for their radio station.

 Yes RadioDJ runs using a database server but you needn’t be afraid of running a MySQL Server

-If however you run into any issues setting up RadioDJ you can find help on the Community forums where a volunteer member will come to your assistance.
+If you run into any issues setting up RadioDJ you can find help on the Community forums where a volunteer member will come to your assistance.